Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: Abstract

 \section{Abstract}

-We consider the adaptive-rank integration of general time-dependent advection-diffusion partial differential equations (PDEs) with spatially variable coefficients.
-We employ a standard finite-difference method for spatial discretization coupled with diagonally implicit Runge-Kutta schemes for temporal discretization.
-The fully discretized scheme can be written as a generalized Sylvester equation, which we solve with an adaptive-rank algorithm structured around three key strategies: {(i) constructing dimension-wise subspaces based on an extended Krylov strategy, (ii) developing an effective Averaged-Coefficient Sylvester (ACS) preconditioner to invert the reduced system for the coefficient matrix efficiently, and (iii) efficiently computing the residual of the equation without explicitly reverting to the full-rank form.
-The proposed approach features a computational complexity of $\mathcal{O}(N {r^2} + {r^3})$, where $r$ represents the rank during the Krylov iteration and $N$ is the resolution in one dimension, commensurate with the constant-coefficient case~\cite{el2024krylov}.
-We present numerical examples that illustrate the computational efficacy and complexity of our algorithm.}
+We consider the adaptive-rank integration of multi-dimensional time-dependent advection-diffusion partial differential equations (PDEs) with variable coefficients.
+We employ a standard finite-difference method for spatial discretization coupled with high-order diagonally implicit Runge-Kutta temporal schemes.
+The discrete equation is a generalized Sylvester equation (GSE), which we solve with a projection-based adaptive-rank algorithm structured around two key strategies: (i) constructing dimension-wise subspaces using a novel atypical extended Krylov strategy, and (ii) efficiently solving the basis coefficient matrix with a preconditioned GMRES solver.
+The low-rank decomposition is performed in 2D using SVD and with high-order SVD (HOSVD) in 3D to represent the tensor in a compressed Tucker format.
+For $d$-dimensional problems (here, $d = 2$ or $3$), the computational complexity and memory storage of the approach are found numerically to scale as $\mathcal{O}(N {r^2}) + \mathcal{O}({r^{d+1}})$ and $\mathcal{O}(N r)+ \mathcal{O}(r^{d})$, respectively, with $N$ the one-dimensional resolution and $r$ the \HHONE{maximal} rank during the Krylov iteration (which we find to be largely independent of $N$ on our numerical examples).
+We present numerical examples that illustrate the advertised properties of the algorithm.